 Implant Placement & Restoration

-Within your gums, there’s a relationship between the roots of your teeth and your periodontal bone.
-The bone holds the roots in place, and in exchange, the roots stimulate the bone to constantly renew itself.
-If you lose a tooth, this relationship comes to a halt, and your bone will not be stimulated to renew itself.
-This leads to bone loss, which can affect the shape of your face and lead to additional lost teeth.
+Within your gums is a relationship between the roots of your teeth and your periodontal bone.
+The bone holds the roots in place and in exchange, the roots stimulate the bone to constantly renew itself.
+If you lose a tooth this relationship comes to a halt and your bone will not be stimulated to renew itself.
+This leads to bone loss which can affect the shape of your face and lead to additional lost teeth.

 Why Dental Implants?

-We offer several options for tooth replacement, and we are happy to discuss all of these with you.
-One option that is quickly gaining in popularity is dental implants.
-Dental implants are the closest that science has come to creating a natural tooth, and they’re nearly identical in appearance and function.
+Dental implants are the closest that science has come to creating a natural tooth.
+They are nearly identical in appearance and function.

-The implant itself is a post made from a biocompatible metal, like titanium, that Dr. Aldrich places surgically into your jaw bone.
+The implant itself is a post made from a biocompatible metal like titanium.
+Dr. Aldrich places it surgically into your jaw bone.
 This implant functions like your natural tooth root and helps to restore the relationship between the bone and the root, preventing bone shrinkage.

 Once the area has healed, we’ll top your implant with a restoration designed to blend in beautifully with your other teeth and restore chewing function.
 This restoration might be a crown or a bridge.
 In some cases, implants can even be used to secure dentures in place.